The Dermatologist Behind 'Dr. Pimple Popper'

 Neuroscientist Heather Berlin claims that, from an evolutionary standpoint, it’s completely normal for people to want abnormalities removed from their skin, adding that, therefore, it is also normal for people to want to actually see these pimples or growths removed or popped.
 According to Berlin, for some people “popping pimples or watching others do it stimulates the nucleus accumbens, the reward center in the brain that receives dopamine,” while others have the opposite reaction.

-Lee, who now has a huge social media following, revealed that whether viewers were fascinated or disgusting by her Instagram videos, they still watched and tagged their friends in them, regardless.
-Now, her new show is also receiving massive attention, after airing only two episodes.
+Lee, who now has a huge social media following, revealed that whether viewers were fascinated or disgusted by her Instagram videos, they still watched and tagged their friends in them, regardless.
+Now, her new show is also receiving massive attention after airing only two episodes.

 While she says she is honored by the overwhelmingly positive response, Lee also admits, “It’s intimidating, too, because I feel like I’m representing dermatology in general and I want to make sure I represent dermatologists well.”